 Like many young YouTubers, Shelby is obsessed with make-up and fashion and like MakeupJunkieG (#12), is an amazing role model for young disabled women.
 Shelby is the first YouTuber I’ve come across who doesn’t let NIV (Non-invasive ventilation) get in the way of her online career, even if it does make make-up tutorials more challenging – Shelby proves that you can still slap on your war paint as good as the next girl, mask or no mask!
-Watching her videos definitely helped me feel less self-concious about wearing NIV myself which not many of my readers are aware I do – although no full-time.
-With a of a one of a kind imagination and a good support network Shelby produces look-books, music video re-enactments, Primark/New Look Hauls and much more.
+Watching her videos definitely helped me feel less self-conscious about wearing NIV myself which not many of my readers are aware I do – although no full-time.
+With a one of a kind imagination and a good support network, Shelby produces look-books, music video re-enactments, Primark/New Look Hauls and much more.

 YouTube Channel – Shelbykins xo

 Autism & Asperger Syndrome Awareness